DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/deck of injuries.md

 ## Generic Structural effects
 ### Venous
-The character loses an amount of trauma equal to the [severity] per round.
+The character loses an amount of health equal to the [severity] per round.
 ### musculoskeletal, nervous
 Character receives a penalty of [severity] \* 2 to actions requiring that muscle or bone.
 If the penalty drops the odds of success below 0, the limb is useless.
 ### Organs